RobTheThief/ci-project-1-css-and-html/README.md

 - The text for the Home page was taken from the An Tobair Segais youtube channel [YouTube Channel](https://www.youtube.com/channel/UCjLcF0ca0OfAnRfxxyO7Zyw) and from the youtuber herself - Daniela Nascimento Gannon.
 - Translations were done by Daniela Nascimento Gannon.
-- The icons in the footer and the down chevron over the landing image were taken from [Icons8](https://icons8.com/)
+- The icons in the footer and the down chevron over the landing image were taken from [Font Awesome](https://fontawesome.com/)
+- The code used to wrap the title around the logo was based on this article by Chris Coyier: [CSS Tricks - Chris Coyier](https://css-tricks.com/set-text-on-a-circle/)

 ### Media